perpetualintelligence/oneterminal/src/OneImlx.Terminal.Shared/README.md

 # OneImlx.Terminal.Shared

-> **The cross-platform shared library for the `OneImlx.Terminal` framework.**

-`OneImlx.Terminal` is the cross-platform adaptable framework designed for crafting modern CLI and terminal applications.
-We cut through the terminal infrastructure complexity, letting you concentrate on building enterprise grade terminal applications with Unicode support, and extensive command hierarchies.

-Transform any .NET ecosystem feature into a modern terminal app with ease.
+***Open.
+Flexible.
+Cross-Platform.***

+`OneImlx.Terminal.Shared` provides internal infrastructure, shared components, and abstractions used across `OneImlx.Terminal` packages.
+It is not intended for direct use by applications.

-> ***The full-feature `OneImlx.Terminal` framework is free for educational and evaluation purposes.***
+> ***The full-featured `OneImlx.Terminal` framework is free for educational and evaluation use.***

-For non-educational, commercial, or production use, a commercial license is required.
+For commercial or production use, a license is required.

 ## Documentation
 For more information explore our [framework documentation](https://docs.perpetualintelligence.com/articles/terminal/intro.html).

 ## Feedback
 Your feedback helps shape `OneImlx.Terminal`.
-For suggestions, issues, or queries, please visit our [GitHub Issues](https://github.com/PerpetualIntelligence/terminal/issues).
+For suggestions, issues, or queries, please visit our [GitHub Issues](https://github.com/perpetualintelligence/oneterminal/issues).